 Prefer to watch this blog post instead?
 Click on the video below!

 Which of these sounds more like you:

-Or do you find that creating content is difficult because you don’t know what to write about?
+- Do you find that creating content is difficult because you don't know what to write about?

 I find that we usually tend to lean in one direction or the other, but we're not usually a hundred percent in either camp.
 That's why nearly every one of my programs includes some aspect of systematizing inspiration.

-One of my favourite methods for this is to collect, examine and leverage content crushes.
+One of my favourite methods for this is to collect, examine, and leverage content crushes.

-Content crushes are people or brands you see doing interesting things with content that attract you to them.
+Content crushes are people or brands you see doing interesting things with content that attracts you to them.
 The amazing thing about having a handful of ‘content crushes’ is that you can pick and choose from the best of their ideas and find creative ways to apply them to your content.

-We’re not talking about taking their words or topics but the ways they’re putting things together and formulas they’re using.
+We’re not talking about taking their words or topics but the ways they’re putting things together and the formulas they’re using.
 This is why it’s best to actually look to businesses or brands outside of your industry because that’s where you’ll find the ideas that haven’t been done yet in your topic area.

 I’m betting you already have some brands that you’re crushing on.

 Maybe big brands or smaller businesses or bloggers.
 So the first place to look is your closet or home – what do you buy yourself, look to social media (who are you following).
 Think outside the box of where to find your content crushes and how to use their inspirations.